easyuc/EasyUC/uc-dsl/README.md

 In particular, these instructions explain how to tell Emacs where to find the EasyCrypt executable on macOS.

+UC DSL is known to be compatible with OCaml Compiler version 5.1.0, Dune 3.12.1 and Why3 1.7.0.

 To build the UC DSL tool `ucdsl`, first configure the tool by running

 ```